shrishrirang/azure-mobile-apps-node/README.md

 var app = require('express')(); // Create an instance of an Express app var mobileApp = require('azure-mobile-apps')(); // Create an instance of a Mobile App with default settings

-mobileApp.tables.add('TodoItem'); // Create a Table for 'TodoItem' with all default settings
+mobileApp.tables.add('TodoItem'); // Create a table for 'TodoItem' with default settings

 app.use(mobileApp);
 app.listen(process.env.PORT || 3000);